The CUH&H Constitution

 Subject to clause 12 the Club Constitution may be amended at a General Meeting, with the approval of at least two thirds of those members present and voting.
 Proposed changes will be discussed in consultation with the Sports Service and must be circulated at least ten days prior to a General Meeting.
 Minor amendments to duly proposed alterations to the Constitution may, at the discretion of the Chair of the General Meeting, be put forward at the meeting itself and voted upon by a show of hands.
 No alterations may be made that would cause the Club to cease to be a charity at law.

-- Any complaints must be submitted in writing to the Committee and specifically to the Club Captain and Club President in an expedient manner.
+- Where a club level complaint is indicated, this must be submitted in writing to the Executive Committee in an expedient manner.
 Complaints should be treated confidentially and must not be distributed publicly.

-- Complaints against a member(s) of the Committee may be lodged with the Club President or Senior Treasurer, or, where a further conflict of interest arises, with the Sports Service who will advise on the appropriate procedures depending on the nature of the complaint.
+- Complaints against a member(s) of the Executive Committee may be lodged with the Senior Treasurer and/or President, or, where a further conflict of interest arises, with the Sports Service who will advise on the appropriate procedures depending on the nature of the complaint.

-- In the event of an expulsion, the excluded member is required to return all equipment, documents and finances belonging to the Club within seven days and is not entitled to any refund of membership subscriptions.
-An appeal as to the process of a further investigation into the facts, may be lodged with the Sports Club Registration Sub-Committee and further lodged with the Junior Proctor.
+- In the event of an expulsion, the excluded member is required to return all equipment, documents and finances belonging to the Club within 7 days.
+They will not be entitled to any full or partial refund of annual subscriptions.

 - A resolution to dissolve the Club can only be passed at a General Meeting in accordance with clause 12.